pawel-w88/alibi_generator/README.md

 Clone the repository to your local machine:

 1. git clone https://github.com/your-username/alibi-generator.git

-   Navigate to the project directory:
+2. Navigate to the project directory: cd alibi-generator

-2. cd alibi-generator
-   Install the dependencies:
+3. Install the dependencies:

-3. npm install
+   npm install

-   Run the application:
+4. Run the application:

-4. npm start
+   npm run dev

-   This will start the development server, and you can access the application at http://localhost:3000 in your browser.
+   This will start the development server, and you can access the application at http://http://localhost:5173/alibi_generator in your browser.

 # Dependencies